zeek/zeek-docs/doc/scripts/base/init-bare.zeek.rst

    :Default: ``512``

    The initial capacity, in bytes, that will be allocated to the BinPAC flowbuffer of a given connection/analyzer.
-If the buffer buffer is later contracted, its capacity is also reduced to this size.
+If the buffer is later contracted, its capacity is also reduced to this size.

 .. zeek:id:: BinPAC::flowbuffer_contract_threshold